 Day Three – Total Relaxation & a Britt Concert

 On your third day it is time to slip deeper into vacation mode.
-Spend the morning in the hammock or sunning yourself by the pool,
+Spend the morning poolside or lounging in the gardens.

 - Plan your spa treatment for the afternoon.
-Spa Jacksonville is conveniently located just a block away from TouVelle House for easy access and they offer a full range of services from a variety of massage to facials.
+Angelica Day Spa is conveniently located just a couple of blocks away from TouVelle House for easy access and they offer a full range of services from massage to facials.

 - Come on back to continue the relaxation by the pool, taking a sauna, or enjoying cocktails (BYOB) beside the pond where you can watch the world go by until it is ready to head up to the Britt hill for the evening's performance.
 Britt Festivals is the Pacific Northwest's premier outdoor summer performing arts festival.
 Each summer, Britt presents world-class artists in country, pop, folk, blues, jazz, bluegrass and classical music from June through September on the hillside estate of 19th century pioneer Peter Britt.

 - You can take in a picnic dinner or purchase a variety of food and beverages on site so arrive early and enjoy the people watching and the beautiful hillside site.
 Concerts in this venue are truly a special experience because of the beautiful, natural setting and the intimate connection with the performers.
-Lie back and gaze at the stars while listening to world-class entertainment.
+Lie back and gaze at the stars while listening to your favorite music.

 Day Four – Wine Tasting in the Applegate Valley

-Now that you are relaxed and into your vacation mode, it is time to delve into the world of wine right outside our door – the Apple Gate Valley Wine Trail
+Now that you are relaxed and into your vacation mode, it is time to delve into the world of wine just outside our door – the Applegate Valley Wine Trail!

 - Take a morning stroll through the historic Jacksonville cemetery